Brian Mulroney: Other political interventions

+In June 2023, Mulroney praised Liberal prime minister Justin Trudeau's handling of negotiations of the United States–Mexico–Canada Agreement (USMCA) and COVID-19 pandemic.
+Mulroney also criticized former US president Donald Trump, saying that he "was out to sabotage Canada."

 Memoir

 Mulroney's Memoirs: 1939–1993 was released on September 10, 2007.
-Mulroney criticizes Pierre Elliot Trudeau for avoiding military service in World War II, and favourably references sources that describe the young Trudeau as holding anti-Semitic nationalist views and having an admiration for fascist dictators.
+Mulroney criticizes Trudeau Sr. for avoiding military service in World War II, and favourably references sources that describe the young Trudeau as holding anti-Semitic nationalist views and having an admiration for fascist dictators.
 Tom Axworthy, a prominent Liberal strategist, responded that Trudeau should be judged on his mature views.
-Historian and former MP and Trudeau biographer John English said "I don't think it does any good to do this kind of historical ransacking to try to destroy reputations".
+Historian, former MP and Trudeau biographer John English said, "I don't think it does any good to do this kind of historical ransacking to try to destroy reputations."

+Death and state funeral

+Mulroney had suffered several years of declining health leading up to his death.
+He underwent emergency surgery for an unspecified reason in December 2020.
+Reports spread in April 2023 that he was recovering from prostate cancer treatment.
+His daughter Caroline stated in August 2023 that her father's health was improving following this and a heart procedure in August.He had been hospitalized as the result of a fall at his home in Palm Beach, Florida, and died on February 29, 2024, at the age of 84.